microsoft/vscode-dev-containers/README.md

 2. Edit the contents of the definition
 3. Run the **Remote: Reopen Folder in Container** command
 4. If this fails, click "Open folder locally" in the dialog that appears and go to step 2
-6. If it opens succesfully but you don't like the contents, edit the contents from within the container and run the **Remote: Rebuild Container** command to make changes.
+6. If it opens successfully but you don't like the contents, edit the contents from within the container and run the **Remote: Rebuild Container** command to make changes.

 Note that if you make major changes, Docker may occasionally not pick up your edits.
 If this happens, you can delete the existing container and image, open the folder locally, and go to step 2 above.
 Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) locally (when not in a container) to make this easy.
 While you can use Docker from inside a container by forwarding the Docker unix socket and installing the CLI in the container (see [Docker-in-Docker](containers/docker-in-docker)), you'll likely be removing the container you are actually using so this approach will not work well in this case.